The iOS interface environment for your app, defined by traits such as horizontal and vertical size class, display scale, and user interface idiom.

 will method of the

-This figure shows the horizontal (width) and vertical (height) size classes your app can encounter when running on various devices fullscreen.
+Figure 1 shows the horizontal (width) and vertical (height) size classes your app can encounter when running on various devices fullscreen.

 You can create standalone trait collections to assist in matching against specific environments.
 The

 UITrait class includes four specialized constructors as well as a constructor that lets you combine an array of trait collections,

 One important use of standalone trait collections is to enable conditional use of images based on the current iOS interface environment.
 You can associate a trait collection with a

 UIImage instance, as described in the overview section of

 UIImage.
 For information on configuring asset catalogs graphically from within the Xcode IDE, see Asset Catalog Help.